fryasdf/wp-bildog-website/wp-content/plugins/envira-gallery-lite/readme.txt

 Also, I'm an <a href="https://thomasgriffin.io" rel="me" title="WordPress Developer - Thomas Griffin">expert WordPress developer</a> and I write a lot about WordPress in general.
 You can check out my blog at the link above.

 == Changelog ==

+= 1.5.0.7 =
+* Fix: Addressing "unexpected end of input" JS Error.

+= 1.5.0.6 =
+* Fix: Took care of an issue with compatibility on PHP 5.2 that caused images not be editable in the image metadata modal
+* Fix: Make sure that the link modal appears above the metadata edit modal when inserting a link into the caption
+* Fix: Prevent the page from jumping to the top when navigating between images in the gallery lightbox
+* Fix: Prevent page from scrolling while lightbox is active on mobile devices
+* Fix: Images in the gallery on a mobile device now open with a single click
+* Fix: Adjust lightbox transitions so that they work properly

+= 1.5.0.5 =
+* Fix: Make sure columns on mobile correspond to the settings selected in general gallery config

+= 1.5.0.4 =
+* Fix: Improved default settings for new galleries
+* Fix: Correctly display the title in the lightbox if the lightbox view is defined
+* Fix: Sometimes galleries throwing JS errors in admin

+= 1.5.0.3 =
+* Fix: Ensure all CSS and JS is minified
+* Fix: Ensure all inline JS is minified
+* Fix: Prevent potential collisions with third party Plugins and Themes using different versions of the imagesLoaded library.
+* Fix: Minor layout issues with Addons screen
+* Fix: Improved Addons search and sorting performance
+* Fix: Prevent JS errors when Galleries are loaded by slug

+= 1.5.0.2 =
+* Added: ImageGallery and ImageObject Schema Markup to Galleries
+* Added: Option to insert Gallery Title as heading when using the Add Gallery button in a Visual Editor
+* Added: More detailed on screen progress bars when uploading multiple images
+* Added: envira_isotopes and envira_isotopes_config JS arrays for developers
+* Updated: Isotope to 3.0.0
+* Updated: ImagesLoaded to 4.1.0
+* Updated: Standardised edit screen titles and descriptions
+* Fix: Better rendering of Isotope layouts using imagesLoaded
+* Fix: Image uploader on Gallery Add/Edit screen not displaying on some tablet and mobile devices
+* Fix: Checkmark icon wrongly displaying on modal close when editing images.
+* Fix: Display text in warning when Envira Lite and Envira Gallery are both activated.
+* Fix: Ensure that third party notification plugins don’t remove the Envira Gallery logo and header from Envira’s screens
+* Fix: Various resets for images and captions to prevent themes overriding default behaviour
+* Fix: Minified admin CSS for faster load times
+* Fix: When editing an image, store any checkbox values if checked, instead of assuming 1 or 0 for better Addon compatibility.

+= 1.5.0.1 =
+* Updated: Standardised edit screen titles and descriptions
+* Updated: Screenshots

+= 1.5.0 =
+* Added: New UI
+* Added: WordPress native modal window for image upload, insertion from Media Library and edit
+* Added: Isotope / masonry layout on galleries
+* Added: Define Image Size for Gallery Images (either a WordPress registered size or your own dimensions)

+= 1.3.5.9 =
+* Fix: WordPress 4.5 compatibility.

 = 1.3.5.8 =
 * Fix: Changed retina icon filenames to ensure they work with All in One WP Security